ADAPT-uiuc/TensorRight/README.md

 - TensorRight presents an automatic verification strategy to verify tensor graph rewrites in the unbounded setting, i.e, for arbitrary ranks and sizes, by inferring a bound on aggregated-axis ranks, such that verifying the rewrite for all ranks within the bound implies correctness in the unbounded setting. <br>
 Hence, TensorRight converts the _unbounded-verification_ proof obligation to a finite set of _bounded-verification_ proof obligations, which are then dispatched to an SMT solver using symbolic execution to automatically verify rewrite rules.
 - TensorRight is implemented in Haskell and uses [Grisette](https://github.com/lsrcz/grisette) as the symbolic evaluation engine.
-TensorRight can successfully represent 121 of the 175 rewrites present in [XLA's algebraic simplifier](https://github.com/openxla/xla/blob/main/xla/hlo/transforms/simplifiers/algebraic_simplifier.cc) and is able to verify 115 of those in the unbounded setting.
+TensorRight can successfully represent 121 of the 175 rewrites present in [XLA's algebraic simplifier](https://github.com/openxla/xla/blob/main/xla/hlo/transforms/simplifiers/algebraic_simplifier.cc) and is able to verify 116 of those in the unbounded setting.

 ## Publications

 - [TensorRight: Automated Verification of Tensor Graph Rewrites](https://dl.acm.org/doi/10.1145/3704865) <br/>
 Jai Arora, Sirui Lu, Devansh Jain, Tianfan Xu, Farzin Houshmand, Phitchaya Mangpo Phothilimthana, Mohsen Lesani, Praveen Narayanan, Karthik Srinivasa Murthy, Rastislav Bodik, Amit Sabne, and Charith Mendis. <br/>
-In Proceedings of the 52nd ACM SIGPLAN Symposium on Principles of Programming Languages (POPL'25), January 2025, Denver, Colorado, USA
+In Proceedings of the 52nd ACM SIGPLAN Symposium on Principles of Programming Languages (POPL'25), January 2025, Denver, Colorado, USA <p style="color: red;">🏆Distinguished Paper Award</p>

 <details class="bibtex">
     <summary>BibTeX</summary>